Ansonia, Connecticut: Geography

 According to the United States Census Bureau, the city has a total area of 16.0 sqkm, of which 15.6 sqkm is land and 0.4 sqkm, or 2.72%, is water.
 The city is bisected by the Naugatuck River and spreads out from the river's banks up the hills—some quite steep—of the river valley.
 On the west side of the river, the city abuts Derby and Seymour along Silver Hill.
 On the east side, the city's Hilltop neighborhood meets Woodbridge.

 The land along the river is mostly given over to factory sites (both operational and defunct), with an area of wooded land on the west bank close to the city's northern boundary that belongs to the American Brass Company.
 In the early 1990s, this site was proposed by Texas company American Ref-Fuel for a solid waste-to-electric energy cogeneration plant.
 The proposal was controversial, and protests by residents resulted in its defeat.

 Residential housing occupies most of the land in Ansonia, chiefly one- or two-family houses on plots of a 1/4 acre up to an acre.
 Larger houses on larger plots are found in the Hilltop neighborhood.
-The Ansonia Nature Center on Hilltop preserves some open fields and woodlands and is a favorite for school trips.
+The Ansonia Nature Center on Hilltop preserves some open fields and woodlands.

 An airport once operated on Hilltop on a grass field, at the eastern edge of the city.
 During the Cold War, the United States military deployed Nike missiles in silos at the airport.
 Since the military released the airport grounds for other uses, developers have built residential housing there.
 The Nike base is now adapted as a horse farm with riding stables; few reminders of its former operations remain.